hdbeukel/james/README.md

    Moreover, the core module contains implementations of specific components for subset selection as well as some additional heuristics to be applied to subset sampling only.

+ - [James Extensions Module][extensions-module]: this module provides additional components for advanced problem specification and search customization, including utilities for weighted multi-objective functions and composite neighbourhoods.

- - [James Extensions Module][extensions-module]: this module extends the core with components to model and solve other types of problems besides subset selection (e.g. permutation problems).
-Also, general utilities for advanced problem specification, such as weighted multi-objective functions, are provided.
+	For later versions it is also planned to add generic components that reduce the effort to model and solve other types of problems besides subset selection (e.g. permutation problems).

  - [James Examples Module][examples-module]: this module provides a series of example problem implementations as described at the [James website][examples-website].